theSaarco/igz_services/vault/README.md

 > ## **Warning:**
 >
-> This deployment script is intended for demo purposes only!
+> 1. This deployment script is intended for demo purposes only!
 It makes shortcuts which are easier to use, but generate a configuration which is not secure enough for production purposes.
+> 2. For Vault functionality to work properly, you need at least MLRun **v0.6.2** or newer deployed on the system.

 To deploy Vault do the following: